wangyaru0346/MCG-Face/README.md

 ## Dataset & Checkpoints
 ### FaceScape Dataset
 We utilize the FaceScape dataset for our research.
+### FaMoS Dataset
+We also use the FaMoS dataset for validation and evaluation.
+Please obtain the dataset from the original dataset providers and comply with its license terms.

 - **Access**: Due to license restrictions, we cannot distribute the raw data.
 Please apply for authorized access at the FaceScape Official Site.